DILCISBoard/E-ARK-AIP/index.md

 separately is required because the digital data submissions can be very large.
 This is not only relevant for storing the AIP, it also concerns the SIP which might need to be divided before the data is submitted to the repository.
-And regarding the DIP, it concerns the capability to reconstruct the DIP from an AIP which is divided into multiple parts.
+In addition, it is important to find and identify AIP segments when creating a DIP which relies on metadata or content of these segments.

 In the following, two approaches for defining the structure of the IP will be described with a focus on requirements of the AIP format: the *compound*